scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~~
 {: #figure-3c title="Intra-ISD PCB propagation from the ISD core to child ASes - Part 3"}

-As shown in the previous figures, PCBs accumulate path and forwarding information on AS-level when they transit the network.
-One could say that a PCB represents a single path segment that can be used to construct end-to-end forwarding paths.
+As shown in the previous figures, PCBs accumulate path and forwarding information at the AS-level when they transit the network.
+One could say that a PCB represents a single path segment.
 However, there is a difference between a PCB and a (registered) path segment.
 A PCB is a so-called "travelling path segment" that accumulates AS entries when traversing the Internet.
 A (registered) path segment, instead, is a "snapshot" of a travelling PCB at a given time T and from the vantage point of a particular AS A. This is illustrated by {{figure-4}}.
 This figure shows several possible path segments to reach AS Z, based on the PCBs "g", "h", "i", and "j" from {{figure-3c}} above.
-It is up to AS Z to decide via which of these path segments it wants to be reached, and thus which path segments it will register.
+It is up to AS Z to use all of them or just a selection.

 ~~~~
                 AS Entry Core         AS Entry Y          AS Entry Z